tmnstraub/MLOPS2425/README.md

   Trains the final model with the best features selected, using the chosen model and hyperparameters.
 * **Model Predict Pipeline** (`model_predict_pipeline`):
   Applies the trained model to the **batch** dataset, generating predictions on new or unseen data.
+* **Full Data Drift Pipeline** (`full_data_drift`):
+  Creates a synthetic dataset where we induce data drift on the ‘points’ column.
+Uses the Kolmogorov-Smirnov and Jensen-Shannon tests on the provided numeric columns.

 ---